Justinjdaniel/Learn-Ethereum-Network-Administrator/README.md

-# Learn-Ethereum-Network-Administrator
+# Learn Ethereum Network Administration

 > [!TIP]
 > Official Besu [documentation](https://besu.hyperledger.org/)

 > [!NOTE]
-> This is a note taken during the exploration of **Ethereum Network Administrator [ENA]** (self paced learning).
+> This is a note taken during the self-paced exploration of **Ethereum Network Administrator (ENA)**.

 > [!CAUTION]
-> This is just an overview, and you should refer to official documentations for more detailed instructions.
+> This is just an overview.
+For comprehensive and detailed instructions, always refer to the official documentation.

 ## Need for Building Customizable Ethereum Networks